 - Yes, home inspections go over everything from the roof to the foundation.

 - A foundation report is a detailed evaluation that provides recommendations of how to fix or repair the structure of a homeowners foundation.

 - The range for repairs is great, but general homeowners should expect to pay in the ballpark of $5,500 for foundation repairs.

-Call Solid Rock Foundation Repair at 817-400-7625, if you are in need of a foundation inspection service in the Burleson and Fort Worth, TX area.
+Call Solid Rock Foundation Repair at 817-400-7625, if you are in need of a foundation inspection service in the Dallas-Fort Worth Area, TX area.